Clay Helton

-Clay Charles Helton (born June 24, 1972) is an American college football coach and former player, who is currently the head coach at Georgia Southern.
-He was previously the head coach of USC from 2015 to 2021.
+Clay Charles Helton (born June 24, 1972) is an American college football coach and former player, who is currently the head coach at Georgia Southern University.
+He was previously the head coach at the University of Southern California from 2015 to 2021.
 Helton has also been an assistant coach for Duke, Houston and Memphis.
 His father, Kim Helton, was a coach in college, the National Football League, and the Canadian Football League; his brother, Tyson, is the head coach at Western Kentucky.

 Early life

 Helton was born on June 24, 1972, in Gainesville, Florida, where his father Kim Helton was a graduate assistant for the Florida Gators football team.
 The Helton family later lived in the Miami, Tampa Bay, and Houston areas, as Kim Helton later coached for the University of Miami, Tampa Bay Buccaneers, and Houston Oilers.
 Clay Helton attended Clements High School in Sugar Land, Texas and graduated in 1990.

 College playing career

 After redshirting his freshman year, Helton played college football at Auburn as quarterback.
 In 1993, Helton transferred to Houston, after his father was hired as head coach there.
 Helton was a backup quarterback at both Auburn and Houston and graduated from Houston in 1994 with a degree in mathematics and interdisciplinary science.
 At Houston, Helton completed 47 of 87 passes for 420 yards, one touchdown, and four interceptions and played 16 games.